History

 Year 8 the British Empire and Slavery, Industrial Revolution, World War One, Women and the Interwar years.

-Year 9 they will learn about World War Two and the Homefront, the Holocaust, Migration through Time, Civil Rights in the USA, The Cold War and Medieval Medicine.
+Year 9 they will learn about World War Two and the Homefront, the Holocaust, Black Britons, 20th Century America and the Historic Environment of the Western Front.
+Migration through Time,

 At Key Stage 4, learners will study GCSE in History.
 Over the life of the course, learners will study: